 The Transfiguration of Jesus

-The transfiguration on the mountain awakens the awareness that God is truly with us.
+The transfiguration on the mountain awakens the awareness that God is faithful to us.
 The disciples are at once amazed and frightened.
-This is very appropriate for God’s revelation because God is at the same time a fascinating mystery and a mystery that makes us tremble.
+This is very appropriate for God’s revelation because God is, at the same time, a fascinating mystery and a mystery that makes us tremble.

 Today we have too much muted this magnificent aspect of God, emphasizing only what is beautiful and lovely about God.
-Rarely do Christians emphasize God’s infinite greatness, His awesome majesty, glory, and power, His absolute holiness.
-As a result, we do not see the full face of God.
+Rarely do Christians emphasize God’s infinite greatness, His excellent majesty, glory, and power, and His absolute holiness.
+As a result, we do not see the whole face of God.

 This leads to spiritual impoverishment and false confidence.

 But this can only be understood by those who understand who God is: absolutely holy Lord of heaven and earth.